-This means to consume content just like you did before.
+And this means to consume content just like you did before because at the end of the day you are a user.
 Click on pins, save them, read articles.
 Share the love.
 Don’t hop on and pin only your content.
 Be intentional and authentic — that’s the best way to grow your blog into a business.

 Do you have a Pinterest For Business Account?
 Are you paying attention to this untapped source of traffic?